univention/univention-corporate-server/doc/changelog/index.rst

   as an LDAP extension has been fixed and now actually passes the right argument to the internal function (:uv:bug:`57279`).

-* A diagnostic module now checks for the correct file permissions of the SQLite database of both the S4-Connector and the AD-Connector (:uv:bug:`57453`).
+* A diagnostic module now checks for the correct file permissions of the :program:`SQLite` database of both the :program:`S4 Connector` and the :program:`AD-Connector` (:uv:bug:`57453`).

-* The package ``screen`` has been added to the recommendations as it is a vital part of Univention's support.
+* The package ``screen`` has been added to the recommendations as it's a vital part of Univention support.
 The package has been cut since 5.0-6 while optimizing installation size, but is now re-added.
 The package should be automatically installed with this update (:uv:bug:`57406`).